top of page

 kelcover.jpg

-I am an assistant professor of Asian Studies and Government at Georgetown University.
+I am an associate professor of Asian Studies and Government at Georgetown University.
 My area of specialization is comparative politics and the political economy of China and East Asia.

 My first book, Mobilizing for Development: The Modernization of Rural East Asia, was published in 2020 with Cornell University Press.